NCCA/PipelineAndTD/HoudiniPackage/README.md

 }
 ```

-The core installation in this demo sets only two core package elements "load_package_one" and the env array which contains dictionary elements with the key and value pairs for the environment variables.
+The core installation in this demo sets only two core package elements "load_package_once" and the env array which contains dictionary elements with the key and value pairs for the environment variables.

 ```json